Seriy-MLGamer/Delta_Stirling/README en_US.md

 Slow heat exchange problem has been solved by invention of the thin heat exchanger (inner thickness is 0.5 mm) with sealed displacement piston.
 20 heat exchangers are combined into a radiator to increase area, which means power.

 *Two*, hot and cold, heat exchangers are funtional from *both* sides, i. e. these *two* sides are connected to *two* working cylinders and to each other by *two* regenerators.
 That ensures full load of heat exchangers.

-Gas distribution mechanism exists (but, maybe, it's redundant; tests will show it).

 *By the way, I want to draw your attention to my article about previous Stirling engine model of similar design at [Дзен](https://dzen.ru/a/Ywe-duoiYVKAe5At?share_to=link).*